stevemussmann/ca_chinook/README.md

 ```
 caChinookCopyAndProcess.sh p134 run001
 ```
-If the script works, you can skip to [step 8](#step8).
+If the script works, you can skip to [step 9](#step9).
 Otherwise, start at step 1.
 Most procedures in this section can alternatively be accomplished by dragging and dropping files in the Windows interface, but VCF filtering and another file modification require the command line.

 1. It now may be easier to copy some files to a new location to make them easier to access.
 For example, you could make a folder in your OneDrive to hold these files.
 I suggest opening your OneDrive folder in WSL and running the following command.
 Substitute the name of your run for the example `run001` in the first line of the command block below.
 ```
 RUN="run001"
-mkdir -p p134/$RUN/snakemake_output p134/$RUN/processing/microhaplot
+mkdir -p p134/$RUN/snakemake_output p134/$RUN/processing/
 ```
 This will create the following directory structure.
 The `snakemake_output` folder is where you will copy the unmodified outputs of the snakemake pipeline.
 The `processing` folder is where you will run a series of scripts on select output files to filter and convert the microhaplotype data to a usable form.
 ```
 p134
 └── run001
     ├── processing
-    │   └── microhaplot
     └── snakemake_output
 ```